dotnet/aspire/src/Components/Aspire.Microsoft.EntityFrameworkCore.Cosmos/README.md

                        .WithReference(cosmosdb);
 ```

-The `WithReference` method configures a connection in the `MyService` project named `cosmosdb`.
-In the _Program.cs_ file of `MyService`, the database connection can be consumed using:
+The `AddAzureCosmosDB` method will read connection information from the AppHost's configuration (for example, from "user secrets") under the `ConnectionStrings:cosmosdb` config key.
+The `WithReference` method passes that connection information into a connection string named `cosmosdb` in the `MyService` project.
+In the _Program.cs_ file of `MyService`, the connection can be consumed using:

 ```csharp
 builder.AddCosmosDbContext<MyDbContext>("cosmosdb");